High Quality Large Format FDM 3D Printing

 FDM parts are built with support material that is removed during post-processing.
 The part surfaces are left with fine layer lines.

-Xometry can provide additional processing (i.e. painting or sanding) to meet your needs.
+Xometry can provide additional processing such as painting or vapor smoothing to meet your needs.

 The speed and versatility of FDM lets engineers create physical snapshots of their designs.

-FDM can be used to create durable prototypes that withstand thermal, chemical, and mechanical stress.
+An FDM machine can be used to create durable prototypes that withstand thermal, chemical, and mechanical stress.

 High-performance materials make FDM ideal for producing jigs, fixtures, and production tooling.